On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Gravity from a Phenomenological f(R) Gravity from a Phenomenological f(z)

 The parameters of the model are constrained by fitting the predicted expansion rate $\mathcal{H}(z)$ to the binned Pantheon data.
 Since the dataset extends only to relatively low redshift (40 bins, with most points below $z \simeq 0.8$ and the highest at $z \simeq 1.2$), the function $f(z)$ is modelled as a quadratic Taylor-like expansion,

 which is sufficiently general to capture the behaviour of any function that is differentiable at least twice and has a continuous second derivative near $z=0$.
 The coefficients $a$ and $b$ quantify deviations from the standard $\Lambda$CDM scaling, while the condition $f(0)=1$ is automatically satisfied.
+A second-order expansion is adopted in order to remain sufficiently general to include both linear effects and possible quadratic corrections.
+Moreover, from a theoretical point of view, as will be discussed in the following sections, the mass of the scalar degree of freedom depends explicitly on both the first and the second derivatives of the function $f(z)$.
+Fixing the expansion at first order would therefore set the second derivative of $f(z)$ identically to zero, restricting the functional freedom of the model and artificially limiting the range of physically admissible scalar-field masses.